 The Club is a member of USA Track & Field (the U.S. Governing body of the sport) and practices at Glendale Community College.
-Athletes may become a member of the Club at ANY time during the season (January-July).
-This club does NOT train year-round and trains only at scheduled practices.
+Athletes may become a member of the Club at ANY time during the season (January-June 15).
+This club does NOT train year-round and trains only at scheduled practice times.
 See Registratoin info here.

 Check out our Frequenly Asked Questions for the answers to most of your questions.

 Feel free to Contact Us if you have additional questions.

 The purpose of the Club is to provide Prep level development for High School aged athletes in preparation for Collegiate programs.
 Participation in the sport provides athletes with opportunities for individual competition rather than the team experience available in many other youth sports.
 The Clubs primary purpose is to provide an atmosphere for athletes to develop Track & Field skills, and have fun.
 Emphasis is placed in personal development and goal setting; with achievement of performance goals as the basis for measuring success.
 Athletes are focused on striving for continual personal improvement rather than winning.

 The Arizona Puma Track Club provides an opportunity for qualified athletes to participate in Invitational Meets, Regional, National and International level competition.